Installing and Running

 A few seconds after starting you should be able to go to http://localhost:8888/ in your browser.

-You'll need to create a username, password and library.
-Right now this needs to be done on the command-line so run this in a new terminal window.
-Replace USERNAME
+You can add extra users and libraries but this needs to be done on the command-line right now so run this in a new terminal window.
+Replace USERNAME with your own username.

 docker-compose run photonix python photonix/manage.py createsuperuser --username USERNAME --email example@example.com